Marketing VS. Branding : What is the Difference?

 Marketing encompasses the entire set of activities and tactics that a company uses to get their branding into the market.
 Marketing often comes with a call to action and focuses more closely on sales and lead generation.

 Both branding and marketing aim to attract people in order to grow a business or message.
 The marketing strategy is a form of branding, because it is part of the expression of the brand.
-In order to market well your business must have clear branding guidelines to guarantee your message and voice is always in line with your overall image.
+In order to be successful, your business must have clear branding guidelines to guarantee your voice is synonymous with your overall image.

-Now that you recognize the jobs that branding and marketing set out to do, it is time to build goals based on who you are as a company and set up a marketing strategy to bring awareness to your brand.
-When you keep these two fields of marketing in alignment, they complement each other to ensure consumers feel a connection to your brand.
+Now that you recognize the roles of branding and marketing, it is time to build goals and a marketing strategy based on who you are as a company.
+When these two fields of marketing are in alignment, they complement each other, ensuring consumers feel a brand connection.